 Specifically, we first build a set of promotional intensity indexes for every category, including price indexes, display intensity indexes, feature advertising intensity indexes.
 All of these indexes are calculated by weighted averaging the corresponding values across SKUs in a category.
-The weight is the weekly averaging sales of the SKU.
+The weight is the weekly average sales of the SKU.
 That is, the larger the market share a SKU occupies in a category, the larger the weight it has in the calculation of promotional intensities.
 Second, we identify the promotional interactive set for every category one by one using LASSO-Granger algorithm (Arnold et al. 2007).
 In particular, this can be achieved by solving the following optimization problem:

 (1)

 where Xi(t) is the set of promotional intensity indexes in category i at time t; Yk is the average sales in category k; T is the time length used for the test and C is the total number of categories considered; a is a coefficient vector to be minimized; λ is a nonnegative penalty parameter which determines the sparseness of a.
-The optimal value of λ is determined by the leave-one-out cross-validation in our empirical study.
+The optimal value of λ is determined by leave-one-out cross-validation in our empirical study.
 Finally, we determine that the promotions in category i cause the sales in category k if and only if ai is a non-zero vector.

 3.2 Building the explanatory variable space for forecasting

-Assuming we want to build a forecasting model for jth SKU in product category k, three sets of information make up the potential explanatory variable space.
+To build a forecasting model for jth SKU in product category k, three sets of information make up the potential explanatory variable space.
 The information set includes all the SKUkj’s own promotional information, its sales history and time events (e.g., holidays).
 The information set includes all the promotional information as well as sales history of SKUs in the category k.
 Similarly, includes all the information of SKUs from identified interactive categories.

 Considering the high dimensionality of the potential explanatory variable space, to utilize the information effectively, we test three approaches in this research.
-The first is we extract the information from five best sale products in the category and use the information to represent that of the whole category.
-While the merit of this approach is that it is easy to implement and less computational complex, it neglects a large part of the potential useful information from other SKUs in the category.
+The first is to extract the information from the five best sale products in the category and use the information to represent that of the whole category.
+While the merit of this approach is that it is easy to implement and less computationally complex, it neglects a large part of the potentially useful information from other SKUs in the category.
 The second approach is to perform a Principle Component Analysis (PCA) on promotional variables to extract a few “factors” as representative of the whole category sale (Harrell, 2001; Stock and Watson, 2004, Huang et al. 2014).
-The method is concerned with the variance-covariance structure of the predictors with the goal of using a few linear combinations of the predictors to explain the covariance structure.
+The method utilizes the variance-covariance structure of the predictors with the goal of finding a few linear combinations of the predictors to explain the covariance structure.
 In the empirical study, each explanatory variable, i.e. sales lag, price, display and feature, across SKUs in the same category is regarded as a cluster.
 For each cluster, we conduct PCA dynamically and extract m Principle Components (PCs).
 The PCA is an effective approach to lower the variable dimensionality, but it has a drawback in forecasting applications.
-Eigen-vectors corresponding to large eigenvalues are kept whereas those associated with small eigenvalues are discarded.
+Eigen-vectors corresponding to large eigenvalues are retained whereas those associated with small eigenvalues are discarded.
 Thus, the retained factors might not have any predictive power of the dependent variable whereas the discarded factors might be useful (Stock and Watson, 2002).
-The final approach we considered is to input all the raw information in potential explanatory variable space without any preprocessing.
-Obviously, this approach keeps all the potential useful information without any loss, but the high dimensionality in variable space leads to a high computational burden in the following steps.
+The final approach we considered is to input all the raw information as potential explanatory variables without any preprocessing.
+Obviously, this approach keeps all the potential useful information without any loss, but the high dimensionality in variable space leads to a high computational burden in the steps that follow.